Pakistan Institute of Nuclear Science & Technology: Directorate of Science

-The directorate of science consists of four division, and each divisions are headed by deputy director-generals.
+The directorate of science consists of four division, and each divisions are headed by deputy directors-general.
 In 2004, the PINSTECH administration had brought together all of the groups, and were merged into one single Division, known as Physics Research Division (PRD).
 Meanwhile, the PINSTECH had also merged Nuclear Physics Division (NPD) and Radiation Physics Division (RPD), Nuclear and Applied Chemistry Divisions as well.
 The below is the list of research groups working in RPD.